 This lack of visibility and communication created delays.
 Individuals were only aware of their part in the process flow i.e. who they were supposed to be receiving a file from and who they were supposed to hand it to.
 It could take 7-12 days after the end of the month to process a file, so downstream recipients would usually not check for the file until about 15 days after the end of the month.
 This led to dragged-out handovers and if someone needed a piece of information quickly there was no way of knowing where in the processing flow it was.

 How Did Cutover Make a Difference?

 Cutover enabled the bank to fill in the gaps and create better visibility, communication and systems of record for the huge amount of human attestations required for CCAR.
 By automatically creating a record of all file transfers and data handoffs and making the entire process transparent, Cutover made it easier to accurately report to regulators.
-This visualisation also enabled the team to see where delays were occurring and optimise the process further.
+This visualization also enabled the team to see where delays were occurring and optimize the process further.

 Automated notifications removed the delays between handoffs because there was no elapsed time between one task being completed and the next task starting.
 As a result, month-end closures are now happening 40% faster than before and, with the right tools and processes in place, the bank is able to meet its CCAR requirements.

 Increasing regulations are creating more complex processes that don’t lend themselves to standard workflows.
 Cutover enables you to dynamically design and execute complex workflows and is therefore ideally positioned to support these complex regulatory processes.